seedcase-project/seedcase-website/community/guide-entries/adding-posts/index.md

         repository and create a new Pull Request from your newly pushed branch.

-    -   No matter if want to add a file directly on GitHub or via the command line, you can find more guidance in the [GitHub Docs](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository).
+    -   No matter if you want to add a file directly on GitHub or via the command line, you can find more guidance in the [GitHub Docs](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository).

 6. You are all done!
 That's it :smile: